julius-gummersbach/cae-performance-data-monitoring-tool/README.md

 We quickly came up with a new design for the software.
 We were reusing and simplifying some of our initial ideas, as the new requirements were of course much simpler to implement.
 You can find the new class diagrams [here](TODO).
 On January 22nd 2023 we presented the project at the MATSE Softwaretechnik fair.

+## Lessons Learned

+Apart from the obvious lessons learned about C++ and developing a website, we also gained a lot of experience in the process of developing a software and working in a team.
+The big misunderstanding about the requirements showed us how important it is to make sure everybody is on the same page before investing a lot of time into an idea.